-Dr. Javernick-Will's research setting is the management of engineering and construction projects and project organizations.
-Her research group focuses on the sustainability and resilience of global engineering and construction projects, particularly the interface between social and built infrastructure systems, and the multinational organizations that deliver these projects.
+Dr. Javernick-Will's research setting is the design, construction and management of engineering infrastructure projects and organizations.
+Her research group focuses on the sustainability and resilience of infrastructure, particularly the interface between social and built infrastructure systems, and the multinational organizations that deliver these projects.
 To study these topics, she integrates social considerations with technical factors, employing mixed or qualitative methods.
-Post-disaster recovery, a primary focus area, focuses on pre- and post-disaster processes and policies that facilitate resiliency, recovery, and infrastructure that is sustained, maintained, and operated by communities.
+A primary focus area encompasses pre- and post-disaster processes and policies that facilitate resiliency, risk-reduction, and recovery.
+Another focuses on sustaining, maintaining, and promoting use of infrastructure, such as water and sanitation, by communities and households.
+Within this area, she also focuses on collective action processes, networks, and systems that sustain service delivery.
 Within project-based organizations, she studies knowledge mobilization and knowledge networks.
-Within Water, Sanitation, and Hygiene, she focuses on collective action, networks and systems that sustain delivery of water and sanitation services in resource-limited communities.

-Disaster recovery, community resilience and vulnerability, post-disaster reconstruction, management of global project organizations, mobilization of knowledge, engineering education, social sustainability of infrastructure systems
+Disaster recovery, disaster risk reduction, community resilience, post-disaster reconstruction, management of global project organizations, mobilization of knowledge, engineering education, social sustainability of infrastructure systems